MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ---
 title: "AL Profiler Overview"
-description: "Description of how to use the AL profiler to analyze performance in code written for Business Central."
+description: "Description of how to use the AL profiler and the Performance Profiler to analyze performance in code written for Business Central."
 author: SusanneWindfeldPedersen
 ms.custom: na
-ms.date: 10/04/2021
+ms.date: 04/01/2022
 ms.topic: overview
 ms.author: solsen
 ---